 Your infant’s lung function may be tested.
 This can be done with pulse oximetry monitoring.

 Images may be taken of your infants bodily structures.
 This can be done with:

-Your infant will most likely be treated in a hospital.
 An extended hospital stay may be needed.
-Talk with your doctor about the best treatment plan for your infant.
 Treatment options include the following:

 A breathing machine is used to move air in and out of lungs.
-It can support your infant's breathing until he or she is stronger and can breathe well enough without help.
+It can support an infant's breathing until he or she is stronger and can breathe well enough without help.

-Medication will be chosen based on your infant's needs.
+Medication will be chosen based on the infant's needs.
 Medications may include: